AmeliaFFF/travel-planner-api/README.md

 - Clear RESTful structure with predictable endpoint behaviour.
 - Full CRUD operations across all resources.
 - Database seeding for quick development and testing.
-- Input validation and serialisation using Marshmallow schemas.
+- Input validation and serialisation using schemas.

 ## Technologies Used